jiyizhezhang/jiyizhezhang.github.io/_pages/research.md

 <h4>Automated experimental platform for separations</h4>
 Identifying the key physicochemical properties (e.g. partition coefficient) is essential to screen extractants/solvent systems and design new separation process.
 However, getting data is not straightforward and this can be very labour-intensive with repeated shake-up tests.
-By leveraging <strong>robotics</strong> and multiple types of <strong>sensing techniques</strong>, we design experimental workflows to <strong>automate</strong> liquid handling and measurements of multicomponent systems.
+By leveraging <strong>robotics</strong> and multiple types of <strong>sensing techniques</strong>, we design experimental workflows to automate liquid handling and measurements of multicomponent systems.
-This will enable us to collect key information of separation systems in a <strong>high-throughput manner</strong>.
+This will enable us to collect key information of separation systems in a high-throughput manner.
 The high-quality data collected from the experiments could be used later for training predictive <strong>machine learning models</strong>.
 </div>